vokimon/apunts/computers/css-grid.md

 ## Placing items

+Once we have stablished the grid, the next step is to place the children.

-In between the tracks there are the lines which are named by default sequentially in each direction by read order 1, 2, 3...
+We use as reference the divisions between tracks, which are numbered in each direction by read order: 1, 2, 3...

-Children can be placed by indicating an area defined by two vertical and two horizontal lines.
+Children can be placed by indicating an area defined by two vertical and two horizontal divisions.

 ```css
 .mychild {